Kara-Khanid Khanate: Conquest of Transoxiana

-Conquest of western Tarim Basin
+Conquest of the western Tarim Basin

-The Islamic conquest of the Buddhist cities east of Kashgar began when the Karakhanid Sultan Satuq Bughra Khan converted to Islam in 934 and then captured Kashgar.
+The Muslim conquest of the Buddhist cities east of Kashgar began when the Kara-Khanid khaghan Abdulkarim Satuq Bughra converted to Islam in 934 and then captured Kashgar.
 He and his son directed endeavors to proselytize Islam among the Turks and engage in military conquests.
 In the mid-10th century, Satuq's son Musa began to put pressure on Khotan, and a long period of war between Kashgar and the Kingdom of Khotan ensued.
-Satok Bughra Khan's nephew or grandson Ali Arslan was said to have been killed by Buddhists during the war; during the reign of Ahmad b.
-Ali, the Karakhanids also engaged in wars against non-Muslims to the east and northeast.
+Satok Bughra Khan's nephew or grandson Ali Arslan was said to have been killed by Buddhists during the war; during the reign of Ahmad ibn Ali, the Karakhanids also engaged in wars against non-Muslims to the east and northeast.

-Muslim accounts tell the tale of the four imams from Mada'in city (possibly now in Iraq) who travelled to help Yusuf Qadir Khan, the Qarakhanid leader, in his conquest of Khotan, Yarkend, and Kashgar.
+Muslim accounts tell the tale of the four imams from Mada'in (possibly in Iraq) who travelled to help Yusuf Qadir Khan, the Kara-Khanid khaghan, in his conquest of Khotan, Yarkend, and Kashgar.
 The "infidels" were said to have been driven towards Khotan, but the four Imams were killed.
 In 1006, Yusuf Qadir Khan of Kashgar conquered the Kingdom of Khotan, ending Khotan's existence as an independent state.

-The conquest of the western Tarim Basin which includes Khotan and Kashgar is significant in the eventual Turkification and Islamification of the Tarim Basin, and modern Uyghurs identify with the Karakhanids even though the name Uyghur was taken from the Manichaean Uyghur Khaganate and the Buddhist state of Qocho.
+This conquest of the western Tarim Basin, which includes Khotan and Kashgar is significant as the second wave of the Turkic settlement of the Tarim Basin, and modern Uyghurs identify with the Karakhanids even though the name Uyghur was taken from the Manichaean Uyghur Khaganate and the Buddhist state of Qocho.